Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 };
 ```

-Further note that callback functions are [stringified and injected][8] into the
+Also note that callback functions are [stringified and injected][8] into the
 resulting AST when transforming [certain][9] dynamic imports and require
 statements, so, to be safe, each function's contents must make no reference to
 variables outside of said function's immediate [scope][10].